Lemoncode/master-frontend-lemoncode/05-testing/01-react/03-hooks/01-use-state/README.md

 - It exists [react-hooks-testing-library](https://github.com/testing-library/react-hooks-testing-library) that allows you to create a simple test for React hooks but since [it is not fully supported by React 18](https://github.com/testing-library/react-hooks-testing-library#a-note-about-react-18-support), for now, we will use the [renderHook](https://testing-library.com/docs/react-testing-library/api/#renderhook) included in `@testing-library/react`

 - When to use this method?
-We are writing custom hooks outside components.
+When we are writing custom hooks outside components.
 So let's create a simple custom hook:

 ### ./src/model.ts